fulfilio/flask-sec-fetch-csrf/README.md

 4. Remove `{{ csrf_token() }}` from templates
 5. Remove any JavaScript that handles CSRF tokens in AJAX requests

+## Examples

+See the [examples directory](examples/README.md) for a demo application that shows CSRF protection in action, including how to simulate cross-site attacks.

 ## References

 - [Filippo Valsorda: "CSRF"](https://words.filippo.io/csrf/) — The algorithm this extension implements